 Here's how she sums up her experience at Bethel, after she pondered all the positive prophetic words she received there:

 These are not the ravings of some crazy person; in fact, Annika writes very thoughtful, articulate and transparent articles.
-What is truly amazing is that no one at Bethel lovingly confronted her about her beliefs-instead she was given 100% encouragement-supernatural encouragement- from Bethel's "prophets" to continue her Paganism.
+What is truly amazing is that no one at Bethel lovingly confronted her about her beliefs-instead she was given 100% encouragement-supernatural encouragement- from Bethel's "prophets" to continue in her beliefs.

-So here's a question that Bill Johnson, Kris Valloton and all the other false teachers at Bethel "Church" won't answer:
+So here's a question that Bill Johnson, Kris Vallotton and all the other false teachers at Bethel "Church" won't answer:

 What spirit would encourage a former Christian to continue practicing witchcraft?
 Definitely not The Holy Spirit!